 - the successful defense of claims of up to $19 billion in a London seat UNCITRAL arbitration arising under a New York law-governed agreement.
 This case involved lawyers from our New York, London and Geneva offices operating seamlessly together in a single team.

-Akin Gump’s international arbitration practice receives high rankings in such publications as Chambers, The Legal 500 and Global Arbitration Review, and our lawyers are regularly singled out for praise and recognition.
-The head of the firm’s international arbitration and dispute resolution practice, Geneva-based partner Charles C. Adams, Jr., a member of the Board of Trustees of the Dubai International Arbitration Centre, is cited in The Legal 500 as “superb” and “extremely business-oriented,” and is described in Chambers Global as “one of Europe’s significant names in international arbitration.”
-According to the Global Arbitration Review’s Top Thirty ranking for 2010, “one leading arbitrator, who couldn’t be more in demand, recently confided to GAR that he regarded Charles Adams as the most persuasive advocate who’d appeared before him.”
-Geneva partner Michael J. Stepek is recommended in Chambers Global as having earned praise from clients for his “client-focused approach and excellence in forming arguments” and in the European Legal 500, which notes client comments that he is “very strong in formulating arguments,” “a sharp thinker, very independent and self-sufficient” and “always gets excellent results.”
-London partner Justin Williams is recommended in Chambers UK, which reports that “Sources praise his punctual, practical and professional service and attest to his ‘strategic and valuable advice during arbitration’” and in Legal 500 UK, which notes that “Williams gives honest advice about how to win an arbitration.”
+Akin Gump’s international arbitration practice receives high rankings in such publications as Chambers Global, The Legal 500 and Global Arbitration Review, and our lawyers are regularly singled out for praise and recognition.
+The head of the firm’s international arbitration and dispute resolution practice, Geneva-based partner Charles C. Adams Jr., a member of the Board of Trustees of the Dubai International Arbitration Centre, is cited in The Legal 500 as “superb” and “extremely business-oriented” and is described in Chambers Global as “one of Europe’s significant names in international arbitration.”
+According to Global Arbitration Review’s Top Thirty ranking for 2010, “one leading arbitrator, who couldn’t be more in demand, recently confided to GAR that he regarded Charles Adams as the most persuasive advocate who’d appeared before him.”
+Geneva partner Michael J. Stepek is recommended in Chambers Global as having earned praise from clients for his “client-focused approach and excellence in forming arguments” and in the European Legal 500, which notes client comments that he is “very strong in formulating arguments,” “a sharp thinker, very independent and self-sufficient” who “always gets excellent results.”
+London partner Justin Williams is recommended in Chambers UK, which reports that “Sources praise his punctual, practical and professional service and attest to his ‘strategic and valuable advice during arbitration’,” and in Legal 500 UK, which notes that “Williams gives honest advice about how to win an arbitration.”

 Akin Gump also has a leading English litigation practice, and we are involved in many of the highest-profile disputes in London, spanning energy, telecommunications, construction, M&A, investment funds and shareholder issues.
 For example, we recently obtained an anti-suit injunction restraining Indian shareholders from prosecuting their claims before the Indian Company Law Board and exercising other rights under Indian law on behalf of a shareholder in a dispute over control of a $1 billion consumer products company.
 We currently act for Petrobras in its $500 million litigation concerning the P36 production platform, described in The Times newspaper as “the world’s largest oil platform dispute.”
 We also regularly work alongside local counsel in handling litigation in other jurisdictions, including India, the British Virgin Islands, Cyprus and the Cayman Islands.